Halium/docs/supplementary/hardware_enablement.md

 There are many ways to search for specific drivers.
 I'll need to tinker a little bit or ask around to find out which way works best.
 All ways shall be listed below

 1. You can for example manually browse the mainline kernel by clicking on 'browse' there, then navigate to the 'tree' section and then click yourself through the drivers folder
 2. You can search linux kernel mailing lists like [the linux-arm-kernel archives](http://lists.infradead.org/pipermail/linux-arm-kernel/) for specific hardware
 3. For **Qualcomm SoCs** there is a community driven [qualcomm mainlining wiki](http://elinux.org/Qualcomm_SOC_Mainlining_Project) as is for **Allwinner** @ [sunxi mainlining](http://linux-sunxi.org/Linux_mainlining_effort)
 4. You can also look into [kernel changes on kernelnewbies.org](https://kernelnewbies.org/LinuxChanges)
+5. Wicket from the Maemo community also has a short [list of devices](https://talk.maemo.org/showthread.php?t=99357) and their status pages.

 #### SoC support @ Device Tree Source (dts) folder